 Select any contact to bring up the contact card — from here you can call, email or text them (if the relevant information is stored), see recent interactions (primarily text messages on a smartphone) and edit the contact on your device (via the pencil icon to the top right).

-Tap the More menu button (three vertical dots) and choose Contacts to display — the subsequent screen lets you choose which contacts are shown in the app and which are hidden from view.
+Tap the More menu button and choose Contacts — the subsequent screen lets you choose which contacts are shown in the app and which are hidden from view.

-The options will include any apps with their own contact lists (like WhatsApp and Facebook) and sub-sections within those lists (where available).
+The options will include any apps with their own contact lists and sub-sections within those lists.
 In the case of your Google contacts, for example, you can opt to show particular groups that you've set up rather than everyone in your address book.

 You can opt to show particular groups rather than everyone

-If you don't see an account option that you think should be there, choose Accounts from the More menu.
+If you don't see an account option that you think should be there, choose My account from the Settings menu.
 This will show all of the apps installed on your phone that support contacts integration: tap on any entry in the list or choose Add account to import one from elsewhere.